atousam/payment-sample/README.md

  usaname: admin
  password: 123456

- At the start of project it is stored in DB using Liquibase
+ At the start of project it is stored in DB using Liquibase.